mars-sim/mars-sim/mars-sim-main/src/main/resources/README_V1.3.0.txt

     new             start a new sim (by default)
                     (Note : Whenever arg 'load' is not provided for, 'new' will be automatically appended)
-    headless        run in console mode and without an user interface (UI) 0               256MB Min, 1024MB Max (by default) 1               256MB Min, 512MB Max
+    headless        run in console mode without an user interface (UI) 0               256MB Min, 1024MB Max (by default) 1               256MB Min, 512MB Max
     2               256MB Min, 768MB Max
     3               256MB Min, 1024MB Max
     4               256MB Min, 1536MB Max
     5               256MB Min, 2048MB Max
-    load            open the File Chooser at the \.mars-sim\saved\ and wait for user to choose a saved sim
-    load 123.sim    load the sim with filename '123.sim' (Note : '123.sim' must be located at the same folder as the jarfile)
+    load            open the File Chooser at the \.mars-sim\saved\ and wait for user to choose a saved sim load 123.sim    load the sim with filename '123.sim' (Note : '123.sim' must be located at the same folder as the jarfile)

 ---------------------------------------------------------------------